Choosing Makeup That Won't Clog Pores

 Tips for Concealing Acne

 If you do have a blemish to cover, and you’ve made sure the formula you’re using is non-comedogenic, there are a few simple tips you can use to minimize the look of acne.
 First step?
 Wash your hands!
 Oil on your hands (caused naturally or from food) can only further cause pores, so make sure your hands are squeaky clean before you apply any makeup.
 From there, start with a non-comedogenic foundation.
 Using a small synthetic tipped brush (which are easier to clean than natural brushed) to dab a dot of concealer and blend into the surrounding skin.
 A quick blot of powder (preferably non-comedogenic or mineral) will set the concealer in place, giving you serious lasting power throughout the day.

 Removing Makeup at the End of the Day

 At the end of the day, make sure you wash your face to remove all the makeup before you go to bed.
 And no, scrubbing harder won’t clear your pores faster.
-In fact, using a gentle cleanser with salicylic acid or benzoyl peroxide may work best to clear your skin.
+In fact, using a gentle cleanser may work best to clear the skin.